Advika1030/EarlySepsisPrediction/README.md

 # Early Sepsis Detection Project

 This repository focuses on sepsis onset prediction in ICU patients using the PhysioNet 2019 Challenge dataset.
-It implements and benchmarks multiple ML models, with comprehensive Jupyter notebooks detailing time-series preprocessing, handling of missing data, feature engineering, class imbalance mitigation, and performance evaluation using metrics like F1-score and AUC.
+It implements and benchmarks multiple ML models, with well-documented Jupyter notebooks covering data preprocessing, missing value imputation, feature engineering, class imbalance handling, and evaluation using metrics like recall, precision, and F1-score.

 ---